sweetheart58/RatingSmartContract/README.md

 Employees can rate each other in various skills using this SmartContract.

 Future Plans:
+- Adding support for Organizations
+- Adding permissioning, so only authorized users can rate
-- Adding Govvernance to add more skills
+- Adding Governance to add more skills

 Technologies Used:
 - [Hardhat](https://github.com/nomiclabs/hardhat): compile and run the smart contracts on a local development network